softlayer/githubio_source/content/reference/datatypes/SoftLayer_Product_Item_Price/_index.md

 -----
 [currentPriceFlag]: #currentpriceflag
 #### [currentPriceFlag]
-This flag is used by the [SoftLayer_Hardware::getUpgradeItems]({{<ref "reference/services/SoftLayer_Hardware/getUpgradeItems">}}) method to indicate if a product price is used for the current billing item.
+This flag is used by the getUpgradeItemPrices methods available on various resources to indicate if a product price is used for the current billing item.
 <span class="type-label">Type: </span>**boolean**